-Enrolments at SMB and Mt Helen are taken throughout the year if positions are vacant.
+Enrolments at are taken throughout the year if positions are vacant.
 Applications to enrol are available on the Apply to enrol webpage.

-Both centres provide quality care for children from 6 weeks to 5 years old and provide age appropriate rooms, in addition to childcare and kindergarten programs.
+FedUni Children's Centres provide quality care for children from 6 weeks to 5 years old and provide age appropriate rooms, in addition to childcare and kindergarten programs.